-John James Audubon authentication from $175.
-John James Audubon appraisal from .
+John James Audubon art authentication.
+John James Audubon appraisal.
 John James Audubon certificates of authenticity (COA).
-John James Audubon analysis, research, scientific tests, full authentications.
+John James Audubon analysis, research, scientific tests, full art authentications.
 We will help you sell your John James Audubon or we will sell it for you.

 Osprey and the Otter

 John James Audubon was an early American painter and ornithologist.
 Best-known for his cataloguing and depiction of North American birds, Audubon was both a naturalist and a talented artist.
 He was virtually self-taught as a painter and mainly created compositions of wildlife, though he also painted portraits in order to support himself.

 Born in Haiti as the illegitimate son of a French sea captain, Audubon was raised in France by his stepmother.
 When he was 18, Audubon’s father procured a fake passport for him to leave the country in order to avoid serving in the Napoleonic wars.
 Upon entering the United States, Audubon became very ill with yellow fever and was placed in a Quaker boarding house.
 The Quaker women who nursed him back to health taught him how to speak their unique form of Quaker English.

 Once he recovered, Audubon was put in charge of overseeing the family farm in Philadelphia.
 It was here that he began to truly study natural history and became one of the first American bird trackers.
 He began to document, draw and paint all of the birds that he saw, which led to his notorious career.